rubiin/sample-env/README.md

   ```

 ## Supported arguments and commands
-The cli takes 2 optional flags.
+The cli takes these optional flags.
 * --env (default .env) - use this option if you want to use a different file name
   * `--env .env.dev`
 * --sample (default .env.sample) - use this option if you want to use a output file name
   * `--sample .env.example`
+* --banner - use this option if you want to add a custom banner text at start of file
+  * `--banner "hello world"`
+* --removeComments - use this option if you don't want to include comments in the file
+  * `--removeComments`

 ## Help Usage